ingon/opvaultfx/README.md

 ## Running

 To run `opvaultfx` (on linux)* you need to:
-* Install OpenJDK13 (may work with other versions)*
+* Install OpenJDK13 (may work with other versions)**
 * Download and extract `dist.zip`
 * Run `./bin/opvaultfx`

-* Builds for MacOS and Windows are in works, try running from source on these OSes
+&ast; Builds for MacOS and Windows are in works, try running from source on these OSes

-* Native installers are also in works, depending on jpackage
+** Native installers are also in works, depending on jpackage

 To test the app, you can use [OPVault sample data](https://cache.agilebits.com/security-kb/)